ThorstenBrach/SRCI/README.md

 The software is delivered as a not compiled library (visible source code) usable for Codesys and TwinCat.
 And in addition also availabel as PLCopen XML, which can be imported in different PLC IDE.

+# License
+The library is licensed under the GPL-3.0 license.

 # Disclaimer and Delimitation

 I declare that the software I developed is based on the SRCI technology of "PROFIBUS and PROFINET International" (PI), but it is not an official publication of PI.
 It is a private project that is created and maintained exclusively by me.